Slins-23/bookmaps/README.md

 <br>
 - Implement favorites tab: A tab intended to serve as another space where you can store your already saved bookmarks, based on your personalized hierarchies (i.e. bookmarks from different continents/countries/cities in the same section, where the section can have any name supplied by the user, with nesting allowed);
 <br>
 - Support other map sources instead of solely Google's.
-For example: Naver (most Korea coverage), Baidu (most China coverage), Yandex (most Eastern European coverage).
-I had a quick look a long time ago before making this, and at the time you were able to get a Naver Maps' Street View latitude and longitude from an XHR request coming through the "Network" tab in the developer tools of a browser, this can be a starting point;
+For example: Naver (most Korea coverage), Baidu (most China coverage), Yandex (most Eastern European/Middle eastern coverage).
+I had a quick look a long time ago before making this, and at the time you were able to get a Naver Maps' Street View latitude and longitude from an XHR request coming through the `Network` tab in the developer tools of a browser, this can be a starting point;
 <br>
 - Instead of reloading the bookmarks page everytime a new bookmark is added, just update the saved bookmarks and the array available to display;
 <br>